microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/README.md

 - Challenge 03: **[Automated Root Cause Analysis with Davis](./Solution-03.md)**
 	 - Enable a problem in your sample application and walk through what Davis found.
 - Challenge 04: **[Azure Monitor Metrics & Custom Dashboard](./Solution-04.md)**
-  - In this challenge, you will create a custom dashboard to track Service Level Objects (SLO's)
+  - In this challenge, you will create a custom dashboard to track Service Level Objects (SLOs)
 - Challenge 05: **[Challenge 05 - Grail - Dashboards & Notebooks](./Solution-05.md)**
 	 - In this challenge, you will query, visualize, and observe all your data stored in Grail via Dashboards and Notebooks.
 - Challenge 06: **[Challenge 06 - Grail - SRE Guardian & Workflows](Solution-06.md)**